jsta/gssurgo/README.md

 `make all`

-> Do not attempt to compress tifs.
+> Do not attempt to compress the output tifs.
 They are still very large even with the most aggresive `gdal` compression.